Don't see the feature you need? Tell us on the forum or Discord.

 If you would like to see some feature implemented sooner, please support the engine development on Patreon!

 Incoming features in the next release (7.0) are documented here.

 Extend our editor.

 Add gizmos to manipulate (translate / rotate / scale) 3D and 2D objects inside a viewport / scene manager.

-Make the "files browser" at the bottom actually useful (display asset icons, allow to drag them onto a design etc.).
+Make the "files browser" at the bottom more useful (allow to drag assets onto a design).